predict-idlab/ADDKG/Track 2/README.md

 ## Track 2

-Within each round folder, you will find a detector, monitor and replay folder containing all necessary code to create a streaming knowledge graph environment.
+Within each round folder, you will find a detector, monitor, and replayer folder containing all necessary code to create a streaming knowledge graph environment.

-Within the replayer folder, the replay.py functionality can be adapted to your needs.
+Inside the replayer folder, the functionality of replay.py can be customized to suit your requirements.
 You can:

-* Load different data segments based on regions where anomalies do occur
+* Load different data segments based on regions where anomalies occur.
-* Change the time between knowledge graph events, to speed up local evaluations.
+* Adjust the time between knowledge graph events to expedite local evaluations.

-Do take into account that the challenge organizers will us the default replayer functionality to score the different systems.</br>
+Please note that the challenge organizers will use the default replayer functionality to score the different systems.

-Two docker compose yaml files are also made available:
+Two Docker Compose YAML files are also provided:

-* a full-application file, that can build and run the detector, monitor and replayer + kafka in one
+* A full-application file that can build and run the detector, monitor, replayer, and Kafka altogether.
-* a simpler docker compose file, that only exploits the kafka functionality for local development.
-Running this docker compose file enables participants to start the replayer, monitor and detector as individual python runs, for debugging purposes outisde the docker environment.
+* A simpler Docker Compose file that only utilizes the Kafka functionality for local development.
+Running this Docker Compose file enables participants to initiate the replayer, monitor, and detector as individual Python runs, for debugging purposes outside the Docker environment.

-Participants can extend or create a new detector based on the code within the detector folder.
-Participants are allowed to use other languages than Python to create their detectors.
-Please contact the challenge organizers through slack if you need additional assitance.
+Participants can expand upon or create a new detector using the code within the detector folder.
+Participants are permitted to use languages other than Python for their detectors.
+For additional assistance, please contact the challenge organizers through Slack.